$\mathbf{RP}^n \# \mathbf{RP}^n$ and some others admit no real projective structure: Introduction

-A {\em pure Hopf manifold} is defined when $p = 0$ and $q = n-1$, where $n \geq 2$.
-It represents a closed $\rpn$-manifold with a virtually cyclic holonomy group that is projectively covered by a component of $\SI^n \setminus S^0 \setminus S^{n-1}$.
-Here, $S^{n-1}$ denotes a great sphere of dimension $n-1$, while $S^0$ corresponds to a pair of antipodal points that are disjoint from $S^{n-1}$.
-The deck transformation group associated with this manifold consists of projective transformations acting on $S^0$ and $S^{n-1}$, and it acts properly and freely on $\SI^n \setminus S^0 \setminus S^{n-1}$.
-(For further details, refer to \cite{Hopf}.)
+\begin{defn} A {\em pure Hopf manifold} is defined when $p = 0$ and $q = n-1$, where $n \geq 2$.
+It represents a closed real projective manifold with a virtually cyclic holonomy group that is projectively covered by a component of $\SI^n \setminus S^0 \setminus S^{n-1}$.
+Here, $S^{n-1}$ denotes a great sphere of dimension $n-1$, while $S^0$ corresponds to a pair of antipodal points that are disjoint from $S^{n-1}$. \end{defn} (For further details, refer to \cite{Hopf}.)